Static Indeterminacy#

 Example

-Fig. 21 Free body diagrams of nodes#
+Fig. 21 Free-body diagrams of nodes#

-Draw the free body diagram for the members: draw the reaction forces on the members resulting from the forces on the nodes.
+Draw the free-body diagram for the members: draw the reaction forces on the members resulting from the forces on the nodes.

-Count the equilibrium equations: 1 equilibrium equation per pendulum member, 3 equilibrium equations per general member, 1 equilibrium equation for a roller hinge, 2 equilibrium equations per hinged node, and 3 equilibrium equations per general node.
+Count the equilibrium equations: 1 equilibrium equation per two-force member, 3 equilibrium equations per general member, 1 equilibrium equation for a roller hinge, 2 equilibrium equations per hinged node, and 3 equilibrium equations per general node.

 Example